delighteed/work-overload-stress-dashboard/README.md

 - Correlation analysis performed in Python (pandas)
 - Interactive visualization built in Grafana

+## Data
+The dataset included in this repository contains fully anonymized survey responses.
+No personally identifiable information (PII) is stored or shared.

+The data is provided solely for analytical and educational purposes.

 ## Notes
 This project is exploratory and intended for analytical and visualization purposes.